Aid enters Gaza through Israel's Kerem Shalom crossing for first time in war | Law-Order

 Israel approved the entry of aid last week.
 "Starting today (Dec.
 17), UN aid trucks will undergo security checks and be transferred directly to Gaza via Kerem Shalom, to abide by our agreement with the US," COGAT, the branch of military which coordinates humanitarian aid with the Palestinian territories, said in a statement.
 Asked if aid had crossed into Gaza, an Israeli official said yes.

 A Palestinian border official confirmed Kerem Shalom was reopened earlier on Sunday in coordination with the U.N.
 Palestinian refugee agency and Israel.
+Part of the aid had arrived in Gaza by Sunday night, while the rest would be completed on Monday, the official said.
 Two sources in the Egypt Red Crescent told Reuters that trucks had crossed Kerem Shalom on Sunday on their way into Gaza.
 One said there were 79 trucks.

 The prime minister's office has previously said the opening would allow Israel to maintain its commitments to permit the entry of 200 aid trucks per day, agreed on in a hostage deal brokered and implemented last month.
 Israel had already agreed to allow trucks to be inspected at Kerem Shalom but they had previously been obliged to return to Rafah to cross into Gaza from Egypt.
 Aid groups had been calling for them to be allowed in directly.